stefanopc/ECG-Anomaly-Detection-Classification/README.md

 # AI-in-Industry

-Repository for the AI in Industry project work on Anomaly Detection in Time Series, more specifically in healthcare on datasets containing ECG signal data of patients.
+Repository for the Artificial Intelligence in Industry project work on Anomaly Detection in Time Series, more specifically in healthcare on datasets containing ECG signal data of patients.